curl/everything-curl/libcurl/conn/names.md

 # Name resolving

 Most transfers libcurl can do involves a name that first needs to be translated to an Internet address.
-That is "name resolving".
+That is name resolving.
 Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it is not easy to manually replace the name with the IP address.